flaf/miscellaneous/puppet/modules/autoupgrade/README.md

 to `true`, the puppet run will not be executed just after the automatic upgrade but just after the reboot.

+The parameter `flag_no_puppet_run` is the path of a file which completely disables any puppet run during the automatic upgrades if this file is present (as regular file, even an empty file works).
+So if this file is present, even with `puppet_run` set to `true`, any puppet run will be launched.
+The default value of this parameter is `'/etc/puppetlabs/puppet/no-run'`.

 The parameter `puppet_bin` is the path of the puppet binary.
 Its default value is `/opt/puppetlabs/bin/puppet`.